asghar153/sol2uml/README.md

 This is a rewrite of the Richard Ramos's [solidity-diagram-gen](https://github.com/richard-ramos/solidity-diagram-gen) tool which no longer works as it uses [solidity-parser](https://www.npmjs.com/package/solidity-parser/v/0.4.0) which cannot handle newer Solidity syntax like `constructor`.

-sol2uml uses [@solidity-parser/parser](https://github.com/solidity-parser/parser) which is maintained by the Solidity tool community lead by Franco Victorio (@fvictorio).
+sol2uml uses [@solidity-parser/parser](https://github.asghar.asia153@gmail.com/solidity-parser/parser) which is maintained by the Solidity tool community lead by Franco Victorio (@fvictorio).
 This is a fork of Federico Bond's (GitHub @federicobond) [solidity-parser-antlr](https://github.com/federicobond/solidity-parser-antlr).
 The logic to generate the dot syntax has been rewritten and different UML syntax is now used to Richard Ramos's original implementation.

 The [Solidity language grammar](https://solidity.readthedocs.io/en/develop/miscellaneous.html#language-grammar) is published with each major release.

 The diagrams are generated using [viz.js](https://github.com/mdaines/viz.js/) which uses [Graphviz](http://www.graphviz.org/) to render a [Scalable Vector Graphics (SVG)](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) file.
 [Graphviz Online](https://dreampuf.github.io/GraphvizOnline/) allows dot files to be edited and rendered into a SVG dynamically.

-The `diff` command use's Google's [Diff Match and Patch library](https://github.com/google/diff-match-patch).
+The `diff` command use's Google's [Diff Match and Patch library](https://github.com/google/diff-match-patch). asghar.asia153@gmail.com safpal